 Nina Bradlin & Band

-(trumpet) 1997 to 2001 studies at the Academy of Contemporary Music in Zurich with Kalli Gerhards und Erwin Lorant.
-2001 to 2004 studies at the Basel School of Music, Jazz Department with Thomas Moeckel.
-2008, further study with Vincent Herring and Jeremy Pelt in New York.
+studied from 1997 to 2001 at the Academy of Contemporary Music in Zurich with Kalli Gerhards und Erwin Lorant.
+From 2001 to 2004 he studied at the Basel School of Music, Jazz Department with Thomas Moeckel.
+2008, he continued his studies with Vincent Herring and Jeremy Pelt in New York.
 Claudio Bergamin currently works as an independent musician and composer in various music genres and bands, for example in musical theater productions, big bands, salsa and pop projects.
 Since 2009, he has been in the band of the winter circus Salto Natale production directed by Gregory and Rolf Knie.
-In 2011, he won the Swiss Jazz Award with Alexia Gardner & offbeat Trio.
+In 2011, he won the Swiss Jazz Award with Alexia Gardner & offbeat Trio